Gerard Piqué: Return to Barcelona

-On 1 May 2013, Piqué scored an own goal for Bayern Munich in Camp Nou, making the score 2–0 to Bayern.
-Bayern went on to win 3–0 and 7–0 in aggregate.

 On 20 May 2014, Piqué signed a contract extension with Barcelona, keeping him at the club until 2019.

-On 6 June 2015, Piqué started for Barça in the 2015 UEFA Champions League Final, as the club won its fifth European Cup/Champions League title by beating Juventus 3–1 at Berlin's Olympiastadion.
+Piqué started for Barcelona in the 2015 UEFA Champions League Final on 6 June, as the club won its fifth European Cup/Champions League title by beating Juventus 3–1 at Berlin's Olympiastadion.
 This made Barcelona the first club in history to win the treble of domestic league, domestic cup, and European Cup twice.
 Piqué, Xavi, Lionel Messi, Andrés Iniesta, Sergio Busquets, Dani Alves, and Pedro are the only players to have been a part of both treble-winning teams.

 On 20 December 2015, Piqué played in the 2015 FIFA Club World Cup Final against Argentine club River Plate in Yokohama, with Barcelona winning 3–0.

-On 18 January 2018, Piqué extended his contract again, this time until 2022.
+Piqué extended his contract again on 18 January 2018, this time until 2022.
 On 25 August 2019, he played for a full 90 minutes in a 5–2 win against Real Betis, his 500th game for the club.

 On 20 October 2020, Piqué signed a contract extension that would keep him at the club until 20 June 2024, setting his buy-out clause at €500 million.
-On 3 March 2021, Piqué scored a last-minute header in the Copa del Rey semifinals against Sevilla, tying the aggregate score to send the game to extra time.
+On 3 March 2021, Piqué scored a last-minute header in the Copa del Rey semi-finals against Sevilla, tying the aggregate score to send the game to extra time.
 Barcelona won the game 3–0 in extra time and advanced to the 2021 Copa del Rey Final, which the team won.

 On 3 November 2022, Piqué announced that he would retire following Barcelona's La Liga match against Almería on 5 November.
-Starting as captain, he was substituted off to a standing ovation in the 84th minute of Barcelona's 2–0 win against.
-The Barça players were wearing special shirts for the game with "SEMPR3" printed on the front and Piqué's name and number on the back; "sempre" means "always" in Catalan, with Piqué's shirt number three replacing the last "e".
-La Liga president Javier Tebas stated he had no doubt that Piqué would one day return and become a "great president of Barcelona."
-Piqué was still on the squad list, named as a substitute, for the final match before 2022 FIFA World Cup, away against Osasuna on 8 November; he was given a straight red card from the bench at half time after arguing with the referee over the second-yellow red card given to teammate Robert Lewandowski in the first half.
+Starting as captain, he was substituted off to a standing ovation in the 83rd minute of Barcelona's 2–0 win.
+For the celebrations, Barcelona players wore special shirts with Piqué's name and number 3 on the back and "SEMPR3" printed on the front (sempre, Catalan for always).
+La Liga president Javier Tebas stated he had no doubt that Piqué would one day return and become a "great president of Barcelona".
+Piqué was still on the squad list, named as a substitute, for the final match before the 2022 FIFA World Cup, away against Osasuna on 8 November; he was given a straight red card from the bench at half time after arguing with the referee over the second-yellow red card given to teammate Robert Lewandowski in the first half.